I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk-fn-disconnect.md

 <p> </p>

 ## -remarks
 <p><i>NdkDisconnect</i> initiates a graceful disconnect on a connection.
 After the underlying protocol driver performs a graceful disconnect, the NDK provider must also perform an implicit flush on the QP.</p>

-<p><i>NdkDisconnect</i> initiates a graceful disconnect on a connection.
-After the underlying protocol driver performs a graceful disconnect, the NDK provider must also perform an implicit flush on the QP.</p>

 ## -requirements